How To Add Button Code & Code Box To Your Blog

 Now copy and paste all the code from Letter A. into the HTML gadget of your blog's sidebar.
 Click Save.
 Then check to see if your button has appeared.
 If it appears you may proceed to adding the code box.

-Copy and paste code from Letter B. below the Letter A. code.
 Click Save.
 Your code box will appear beneath the button in your sidebar.

 Tip: If you want your code box to be larger or smaller just change the numbers in the code to the size you prefer...go up (or down) in increments to check how it looks.
 Always remember to Click Save.
+It is also "draggable" in the corner for users to make larger or smaller.

 If you find glitches in these instructions please let us know and we will do our best to improve them.
 Good luck and happy blogging!